Prof-ThiagoOliveira/matrixCorr/cran-comments.md

-## R CMD check results

-0 errors | 0 warnings | 1 note

-* This is a new release.
-* Added a runtime guard so the BLAS thread locker is skipped on MKL builds (previous CRAN MKL checks hit a segfault inside the guard before any examples ran).
-Set `MATRIXCORR_DISABLE_BLAS_GUARD=1` to opt out explicitly.
+## Resubmission after archive

+This is a resubmission of matrixCorr, which was archived on 2025-10-19 due to check issues.

+Changes since 0.5.1:
+* Fixed a segfault in the `ccc_lmm_reml()` example that appeared on the MKL BLAS additional-issues checks.
+* Simplified the `configure` script to avoid bash-specific `local` declarations and use only POSIX `/bin/sh` features.